 There are a lot of media reports about the lack of access to banks for cannabis companies.
 At the same time, there are reports that there are plenty of banks out there that will work with the industry.
 How does a cannabis company – especially a plant-touching one – go about finding those institutions when they’re constantly having their bank accounts shut down?

-It’s admittedly a problem because there’s a lot more demand for banking access than there currently is supply.
+It’s admittedly a problem because there’s a lot more demand for cannabis bank accounts than there currently is supply.
 It’s still a difficult concept for a lot of financial institutions to get their heads around, but you can actually permissively service an industry that remains illegal under federal law.

 It really is about education and explaining how this can be done, and why it’s in the interest of the institution to consider it.
 And also [how] they can perform a community service by enabling these businesses to operate as legitimate businesses.
 That way, businesses can be monitored, and it can be taxed, and you avoid all the safety and transparency problems associated with banks operating in cash-based industries.